FKuhlewind/Portofolio1/README.md

 Portofolio1
 ===========

-This repository contains the following files:
+This repository contains all files that are part of my portofolio.